kraker/alexkraker.com/content/posts/learn-ansible/index.md

 had to decline.
 But I did offer a [book recommendation](#1-book-ansible-for-devops) and a link to the [Ansible Discord](#4-ansible-discord) I sometimes frequent...

-But this was enough to compell me to write up some of my thoughts on learning Ansible.
+But this was enough to inspire me to write up some of my thoughts on learning Ansible.

 ## 0. Pre-requisites